Kauan19-hub/Kauan19-hub/README.md

 ###

-I am a multidisciplinary professional who works at the intersection of technology and creativity.
+I am a professional who works at the intersection of technology and creativity.
 Today I work at Bosch, where I apply my knowledge in engineering, UI/UX, and software development.

 With junior experience in full-stack development, I have a passion for transforming ideas into functional products — whether with clean code, intuitive interfaces, or clear documentation.